CFSS-MACSS/0-reworked-site/content/assignments/2-explore-data/index.md

   stage-commit-push your changes up to your online GitHub repo.

-Please notice for this assignment we expect you to do some more work in terms of formatting and reproducibility: submit a homework that fully complies with the [Homework Guidelines](/faq/homework-guidelines/#homework-workflow).
+Please notice for this assignment we expect you to do some more work in terms of formatting and reproducibility: submit an assignment that fully complies with the [Homework Guidelines](/faq/homework-guidelines/#homework-workflow).